I am a senior at Poolesville High School, in Poolesville, Maryland.

 I soon fell in love with both as they both taught one common idea: problem-solving.

 Through applications of basic principles, complex problems were broken down into bite-sized, manageable pieces.
 These math and science competitions honed my ability to solve problems.

 In 10th grade, I had the opportunity to take an astronomy course at a local college.
 After the first class, my childhood fascination was immediately reawakened.
 But this time, I was more interested in the problems solving, technical side than the dream of going to space.

 Since then, I’ve furthered my studies by completing An Introduction to Modern Astrophysics by Carroll and Ostlie.
 Throughout my astronomy journey, I’ve developed an interest in a few particular subjects, namely those that we do not understand.
 Space contains some of the most extreme phenomena such as colliding black holes and degenerate matter.
 In order to better study these, I wish to improve telescope capabilities in the IR range.

 Outside STEM activities, I enjoy ultimate frisbee, card games, and movies.

-I am a graduate student in astrophysics at Harvard University and this year I am one of the team leaders and coaches of the US team at IOAA 2017.
+I am a graduate student in mathematics at the University of Texas at Austin and I am one of the team leaders and coaches of the team USA at IOAA 2018.